zahrra55/security-analyzer/README.md

 # Code Security Analyzer

-Code Security Analyzer is a comprehensive tool designed to analyze code files for potential vulnerabilities.
+Code Security Analyzer is a tool designed to analyze code files for potential vulnerabilities.
 It offers both a **web-based interface** and a **command-line interface (CLI)**, making it accessible for developers with different workflows.
 The project leverages a **pre-trained machine learning model** to detect vulnerabilities and provide actionable recommendations for fixing them.
 Additionally, it generates detailed security reports in PDF format.

 [![Demo Video](https://img.shields.io/badge/Demo-Video-blue)](https://your-demo-video-url.com)